This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 Both the Japanese and (nearly any) dub version of Naruto (except for Poland, Germany, Spain and Italy at least) have the title character voiced by a woman (Junko Takeuchi and Maile Flanagan in Japan and the US, respectively), where as all other male children are voiced by men in both the English and Japanese versions, except for Haku and the kids that are younger than Naruto of course.

 A weirder example is Orochimaru, who's Japanese voice is a woman despite him being a very effeminate adult male.
 His dub voice is instead a man who imitates the mannerism of the woman who voiced the body he was disguised as when introduced.

-The Spain's dub does exactly the same.
+Spain's dub does exactly the same.
 Though in his case, David Robles (Orochimaru's Spanish voice) instead of imitating feminine mannerisms, goes for a subtle-yet-obvious evil tone approach.
-Too bad his voice sounds too young for the character, like a man in his 20s.
-Early 30s tops.
+Too bad his voice sounds too young for the character, like a man in his 20s to early 30s.
 Orochimaru is supposed to be over 50.